searchableai/KitanaQA/CONTRIBUTING.md

 Do your best to follow these guidelines when submitting an issue or a feature request.
 It will make it easier for us to come back to you quickly and with good feedback.

 Did you find a bug?

-Our goal is to keep Doggmentator robust and reliable thanks to the users who notify us of the problems they encounter.
+Our goal is to keep KitanaQA robust and reliable thanks to the users who notify us of the problems they encounter.
 So thank you for reporting an issue.

 First, we would really appreciate it if you could make sure the bug was not already reported (use the search bar on Github under Issues).